messagebird/dart-rest-api/README.md

 ## Conversations Whatsapp Sandbox
 To use the whatsapp sandbox you need to add `"ENABLE_CONVERSATIONSAPI_WHATSAPP_SANDBOX"` to the list of features you want enabled (named parameter `features` in the constructor of any service).

+## Tests
+This repository includes unit tests, located in the `test` directory.
+To run them, execute `pub run test` in the command line.
+Covered are, per service, service tests and json (de)serialization tests of data classes.

 ## License
 The MessageBird REST API for Dart is licensed under [The BSD 2-Clause License](http://opensource.org/licenses/BSD-2-Clause).
 Copyright (c) 2019, Drillster B.V.
 The MessageBird platform and MessageBird trademark are property of MessageBird B.V.